asagrekin/GamesInOne/reports/Week10Report.md

 High Level Goal: Get ready for final release.

 ### Database:
-Last Week's Goal: Respond to feedback from Beta Release.
+Last Week's Goal: Respond to feedback from peer reviews.

 Progress: Nothing new needed to be implemented based on the feedback.

-High Level Goal: Respond to feedback from peer reviews.
+High Level Goal: Finish up Final Release.

 ### Agenda for Project Meeting:
 - Discuss current progress